vinnyhbr/SP_SpringBoot_AWS_challenge-_01/README.md

 * **MySQL 8.0+**
 * **Intelij 2024/2+**

   in the next future, i'll finish this project with all requirements.
-But for today, I couldn't finish everything, sorry guys.
+But for today, i couldn't finish everything, sorry guys.